UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 Now we have to pause here and go to IAM console to create a service role.
 - Head to the IAM console.
 - In the IAM console, select Roles from the left hand navigation bar.
-- Select Create role.
+- Select **Create role**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codedeploy-updated/screenshot-58.png)

-- Choose AWS service as the trusted entity type.
+- Choose `AWS service` as the trusted entity type.
-- Choose CodeDeploy as the service and select CodeDeploy as the use case.
+- Choose `CodeDeploy` as the service and select CodeDeploy as the use case.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codedeploy-updated/screenshot-60.png)

 - Select Next.
-- You'll notice the AWSCodeDeployRole default policy is suggested already - nice!
+- You'll notice the `AWSCodeDeployRole` default policy is suggested already - nice!
 That's all we need.

  ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codedeploy-updated/screenshot-62.png)

 - Select Next.
-- Enter "NextWorkCodeDeployRole" as the Role name.
+- Enter `NextWorkCodeDeployRole` as the Role name.
 - Add a description to help you remember why you created this role.
 ```bash
 Allows CodeDeploy to call AWS services such as Auto Scaling on your behalf.
 Created as a part of NextWork's Cl/CD Pipeline series.